jadijadi/lpic1book/content/1024_use_debian_package_management.md

 ### Upgrading

-for updating a single package
+For updating a single package:

 ```text
 apt-get install tzdata
 ```

-and for upgrading whatever installed:
+And for upgrading whatever installed:

 ```text
 apt-get upgrade
 ```

-or going to a new distribution:
+Or going to a new distribution:

 ```text
 apt-get dist-upgrade
 ```

-Note: as most other tools, you can configure the default configs at /etc/apt/apt.conf and there is a program apt-config for this purpose.
+Note: as most other tools, you can configure the default configs at `/etc/apt/apt.conf` and there is a program apt-config for this purpose.

-### reconfiguring packages
+### Reconfiguring packages

 Debian packages can have _configuration actions_ which will take after after the package is installed.
 This is done by `debconf`.
 For example tzdata will ask you about the timezone settings after you installed it.
 If you want to *reconfigure* a package which is already installed, you can use the `dpkg-reconfigure`: